abetusk/dev/wiki/Git-Rename-Master.md

 git branch -d master              # delete local master
 ```

-If you're using GitHub (as I am), issuing the next needed comman (`git push --delete origin master`) will
+If you're using GitHub (as I am), issuing the next needed command (`git push --delete origin master`) will
 fail because GitHub won't let you delete the default branch, which is stil `master`.

 In order to successfully be able to delete the remote `master` branch, you have to set the default